Ha-Tek/Python-projects/README.md

 Let $N=\{1,\ldots,22\}$ be the nodes, and let $P=\{i \in N,j \in N:i \text{ less than } j\}$ be the set of node pairs.
 For $(i,j) \in P$, let binary decision variable $X_{i,j}$ indicate whether $(i,j)$ is an edge.
 For $(i,j) \in P$ and $k \in N \setminus \{i,j\}$, let binary decision variable $Y_{i,j,k}$ indicate whether $k$ is a common neighbor of $i$ and $j$.
 For $(i,j) \in P$ let binary decision variable $SLACK_{i,j}$ be a slack variable.

-The goal is to solve the following optimization problem:
+The goal is to solve the following  integer linear programming problem:

 $\min{\sum_{(i,j) \in P}{SLACK_{i,j}}}$